 At present, the legislation treats all of the notifiable events equally and the notification process is the same for each of them.
-However, this is set to change in the coming months under new section 69A of the Pensions Act 2004, which introduces a two-step notification procedure for certain notifiable events and comes into force on 1 October 2021.
+However, this is set to change in the coming months under new section 69A of the Pensions Act 2004, which introduces a two-step notification procedure for certain notifiable events.
 The notifiable events subject to this new procedure are set out in the Draft Regulations.

 Two-step notification procedure